zelisinho/anypoint-examples/implementing-a-choice-exception-strategy/README.md

 # Implementing a Exception Strategy

-This example illustrates the concept of error handling in mule.
+This example illustrates the concept of error handling in Mule.
 This particular example deals with exception strategy.

 ### Example use case

-The example represents reading CSV file with error handling for invalid path or denied access to the file using by appropriate exception.
+The Mule application reads a CSV file and returns exception messages for two types of error:

+* The request specifies an invalid path.
+* The request specifies a file that read permissions are not granted on.

 ### Set up and run the example

-1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).
+1. Open the Implementing a Exception Strategy example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/Anypoint+Exchange).

 2. In your application in Studio, click the **Global Elements** tab.
 Double-click the HTTP Listener global element to open its **Global Element Properties** panel.
-Change the contents of the **port** field to required HTTP port e.g. 8081
+Change the contents of the **port** field to required HTTP port (e.g., 8081).

-3. Run the example project as a mule application
+3. Run the example project as a Mule application

-4. Through a web browser, access the URL **http://localhost:8081/?filePath=invalidPath**

-	This message throws an exception as invalid path and returns the following message:
+4. In your browser, access the URL `http://localhost:8081/?filePath=invalidPath`.
+This message specifies an invalid path, and the application returns this error message:

 		{
 		  "message": "Your path is invalid"
 		}

-5. Through a web browser, access the URL **http://localhost:8081/?filePath=path** with correct path to input.csv file.

-    This message throws no error and returns the following messsage:
+5. In your browser, access the URL `http://localhost:8081/?filePath=path`, substituing the path to the file `input.csv` for the `path` variable.
+The application returns the following payload:

 		[
 		  {